 The school building is 'disability friendly'.
 There are four ground level classrooms.
-Removed statement: There are four classrooms, three of which are at ground floor level around a central hall.
-The fourth classroom is a mobile classroom, in close proximity to the main building, with a slope to gain access.
 The school grounds are extensive.

 Educational visits and residential visits are part of the curriculum and all children are included.
 No child is excluded from an educational visit or residential visit due to SEN, disability or medical needs.